Jlobblet/decklist_analyser/README.md

 around - `python-igraph` depends on `pycairo` and if you are manually downloading the wheels it won't use those, but rather download its own and fail.
 The above URL has wheels for `python-igraph`.
-Finally, install `louvain`.
+Next, install `louvain`.
 Again, the above URL has the wheels.
+`matplotlib` can also be found above.
 ### Involved method (Unix)
 Start by installing `numpy`, `pandas` and `regex` with whatever package manager you prefer.
+Since Unix systems vary wildly, I only detail the broad strokes below.
 Next, attempt to install `pycairo`.
 If this fails, you're probably missing dependencies required.
 See https://pycairo.readthedocs.io/en/latest/getting_started.html for